ysonggit/ysonggit.github.io/index.md

 ### Motion Planning Work

-My engineering achievements include implementing and testing performance of the local planner for the vehicle using ROS.
+My engineering achievements include implementing and testing performance of the local planner for the vehicle using **ROS**.

-I implemented a RRT\*-based path planner using ROS and [OMPL](http://ompl.kavrakilab.org/) and tested it with the real LIDAR dataset collected on Poplar Ave, Sunnyvale.
+I implemented a RRT\* path planner based on ROS and [OMPL](http://ompl.kavrakilab.org/) and tested it with the real LIDAR dataset collected on Poplar Ave, Sunnyvale.
 Here is one of the simulations:

 <iframe src="https://player.vimeo.com/video/135706487" width="450" height="280" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>